Skip to Main Content

 Personal Information

-Judge Roger E. Binette is married with three children and a number of grandchildren.
+Judge Roger E. Binette is married with three children, a number of grandchildren and a few great grandchildren.
 He is a 1979 graduate of Perkins High School; obtained an Associates of Arts Degree in 1983 from Firelands College; obtained a Bachelor of Arts Degree in 1986 from BGSU; and obtained a Doctorate of Jurisprudence from Regent University School of Law, Virginia Beach, Virginia in 1990.
 He was admitted to the Ohio Bar in 1991.

 Legal Experience